kpumuk/codecolorer/readme.txt

 = Changelog =

+* v0.8.0 (Jul 13, 2009)
+  * Added more styles for comments.
+  * Added ability to specify width and height in px, em, percents.
+Also values could be omitted to use whole width and height available.
+  * Fixed problem which blocked the access to CodeColorer options page in WordPress 2.8.1.
 * v0.7.3 (Jan 27, 2009)
   * Fixed problem with XHTML validation when line numbers are on (thanks to <a href="http://designfortress.com/">dreame4</a>).
   * Added first_line option to code blocks.